pkgforge/soar/README.md

 This means soar is not a replacement for your distro's official package manager.<br>
 Instead, Soar complements existing package managers by providing your distro with additional packages or newer version of packages that your distro may not provide.<br>
 Soar is meant to coexist with existing package managers by avoiding conflicts, being completely functional in userspace & using XDG Specifications.<br>
-For more questions, check our [FAQ](https://docs.pkgforge.dev/repositories/soarpkgs/faq)
+For more questions, check our [FAQ](https://docs.pkgforge.dev/repositories/soarpkgs/faq) or [create a discussion](https://github.com/pkgforge/soar/discussions).

 ## 🔧 Installation